webzf/ztronics/_posts/2026-08-19-bma400-esp32-tutorial-wiring-code-arduino-guide.md

 Initializes communication with the BMA400.

-The default address is:
+The default address is represented by:

 ```cpp
 BMA400_I2C_ADDRESS_DEFAULT
 ```

-The alternate address can be selected using:
+The library also provides:

 ```cpp
 BMA400_I2C_ADDRESS_SECONDARY
 ```

+for the alternate address.

 ### `getSensorData()`